djspinmonkey/bounty_buddy/README.md

 bounties already in your inventory:
   - Kill A Buncha Dregs
   - Kill A Buncha Guardians
-  - Get 10 Precision Kills
+  - Kill 10 Combatants With Solar Abilities

 The following bounties can be done *anywhere*, so we recommend you pick them up regardless of your plans for the day, unless they just don't look fun to you.
-  Already in inventory:
-    - Get 10 Precision Kills
+  - Get 10 Precision Kills (purchase from Zavala)
-  Purchase from Banshee:
-    - Get 8 Kills with a Pulse Rifle
+  - Get 8 Kills with a Pulse Rifle (purchase from Banshee)
-    - Get 32.5 Kills with a Rocket Launcher
+  - Get 32.5 Kills with a Rocket Launcher (purchase from Banshee)

 To optimize your bounty completions today, we recommend you do the following activities in this order.
 Note that some of the bounties can be completed in more than one step.
 Seraph Shield
-  Already in inventory:
-    - Kill A Buncha Dregs
+  - Kill A Buncha Dregs (already in inventory)
-  Purchase from Clovis's Torso:
+  - Kill 10 Combatants With Solar Abilities (already in inventory)
-    - Pulse Rifle Kills in Seasonal Activities
+  - Kill 100 Combatants in Seasonal Activities (purchase from Clovis's Torso)
-    - Pick Up Three Seasonal Doodads
+  - Pick Up Three Seasonal Doodads (purchase from Clovis's Torso)
-    - Oh My God More Currencies Why
+  - Oh My God More Currencies Why (purchase from Clovis's Torso)
-  Purchase from Eris:
-    - Taunt A Wizard
+  - Taunt A Wizard (purchase from Eris)
-    - Pee On A Hive Knight
+  - Pee On A Hive Knight (purchase from Eris)
 Vanguard Ops
-  Already in inventory:
-    - Kill A Buncha Dregs
+  - Kill A Buncha Dregs (already in inventory)
-  Purchase from Zavala:
+  - Kill 10 Combatants With Solar Abilities (already in inventory)
-    - Sniper Kills In Strikes
+  - Sniper Kills In Strikes (purchase from Zavala)
-  Purchase from Eris:
-    - Taunt A Wizard
+  - Taunt A Wizard (purchase from Eris)
-    - Pee On A Hive Knight
+  - Pee On A Hive Knight (purchase from Eris)
 Crucible
-  Already in inventory:
-    - Kill A Buncha Guardians
+  - Kill A Buncha Guardians (already in inventory)
-  Purchase from Shaxx:
-    - Grenade Kills In Crucible
+  - Grenade Kills In Crucible (purchase from Shaxx)
-  Purchase from Twitch:
-    - Teabag A Streamer
+  - Teabag A Streamer (purchase from Twitch)
-Delivering Cookies
-  Purchase from Eva:
-    - Deliver Eighty Billion Cookies
-    - Ok Now Eighty Billion More Cookies
-    - Win The Great Guardian Bake-Off
 Gambit
-  Already in inventory:
-    - Kill A Buncha Guardians
+  - Kill A Buncha Guardians (already in inventory)
-  Purchase from Twitch:
+  - Kill 10 Combatants With Solar Abilities (already in inventory)
-    - Teabag A Streamer
+  - Teabag A Streamer (purchase from Twitch) Delivering Cookies
+  - Deliver Eighty Billion Cookies (purchase from Eva)
+  - Ok Now Eighty Billion More Cookies (purchase from Eva)
+  - Win The Great Guardian Bake-Off (purchase from Eva)

 Feel free to skip any you don't care for, of course.
 Have fun!
 ```